KevinMarquette/PSGraph/readme.md

         "start"->"middle"
         "middle"->"end"
     }

+## Rank
+The rank command will place the specified nodes at the same level in the chart.
+The layout can get a bit wild sometime and gives you some control.

+    graph g {
+        rank 2 4 6 8
+        rank 1 3 5 7
+        edge (1..8)
+    }

+## SubGraph
+This lets you box of and cluster nodes together in the graph.
+These can be nested.
+The catch is that you need to number them starting at 0.
+Attributes are supported with the `-Attributes` parameter.

+    graph g {
+        subgraph 0 -Attributes @{label='DMZ'} {
+            node Web1,Web2
+        }
+        edge web1 database
+        edge web1 database
+    }

+# More complex example
+We can pull that all together and generate quite the data driven driven diagram.

+    $webServers = 'Web1','Web2','web3'
+    $apiServers = 'api1','api2'
+    $databaseServers = 'db1'

+    graph site1 {
+        # External/DMZ nodes
+        subgraph 0 -Attributes @{label='DMZ'} {
+            node 'loadbalancer' @{shape='house'}
+            rank $webServers
+            node $webServers @{shape='rect'}
+            edge 'loadbalancer' $webServers
+        }

+        subgraph 1 -Attributes @{label='Internal'} {
+            # Internal API servers
+            rank $apiServers
+            node $apiServers
+            edge $webServers $apiServers

+            # Database Servers
+            rank $databaseServers
+            node $databaseServers @{shape='octagon'}
+            edge $apiServers $databaseServers
+        }
+    }

 # Installing PSGraphViz
 Make sure you are running Powershell 5.0 (WMF 5.0).
 I don't know that it is a hard requirement at the moment but I plan on using 5.0 features.